Yeemster/CMPE-131-2_Term_Project-/Specification.md

 ### Primary Postconditions
 * The system returns the user to it’s previous page or state.
 ### Alternate Sequences
-1. User types in file or text that is missing from the database, directory or file, System display error message
+1. User types in file or text that is missing from the database, directory or file,
+    - System display error message
-1. System prompts the user with a message such as “no such search result has been found”
+    - System prompts the user with a message such as “no such search result has been found”
-1. System maintains the search accessibility for the user to enter another input.
+    - System maintains the search accessibility for the user to enter another input.
+1. User logs out of the system
+    - System disables the highlight of each case and closes the search prompt.
+1. User exits out of the browser
+    - System logs the user out
 ### Alternate Trigger
 * The user inputs a specified short key which enables the search text feature
 ### Alternate Postconditions